Existence of higher degree minimizers in the magnetic skyrmion problem: Proofs of the main theorems

 as measures when $n \to \infty$.
 By \cite[Theorem 5.8]{lin99}, there exist $k \in \N \cup \{0\}$, $z_1,\ldots, z_k \in \mathbb{S}^2$, and $d_1,\ldots, d_k \in \N$ such that

 with the convention that $\nu = 0$ if $k = 0$.

-Turning our attention to $\hat m_\infty$, we observe that because it is a stationary point of the Dirichlet energy on the sphere, it must be an energy-minimizing map in its own homotopy class, a fact that was first independently proved by Lemaire \cite{lemaire78} and Wood \cite{wood74}, see also \cite[(10.5)]{eells78}.
-However, since $\hat m_\infty (x) = -e_3$ for $x\in \mathbb{S}^2 \setminus \Phi(\Omega)$, we must have that $\hat m_\infty = -e_3$ on the entirety of $\mathbb{S}^2$, which can be proved by, for example, using \cite[Lemma A.1]{brezis83a}.
+Turning our attention to $\hat m_\infty$, we observe that because it is a stationary point of the Dirichlet energy on the sphere, it must be an energy-minimizing map in its own homotopy class, a fact that was first independently proved by Lemaire \cite{lemaire78} and Wood \cite{wood74}, see also \cite[(11.5)]{eells78}.
+However, since $\hat m_\infty (x) = -e_3$ for $x\in \mathbb{S}^2 \setminus \Phi(\Omega)$, we must have that $\hat m_\infty = -e_3$ on the entirety of $\mathbb{S}^2$, which follows from \cite[(8.4)]{lemaire78}.

 We thus have

 as measures when $n \to \infty$.
 In particular, from convergence \eqref{eq:limharmd} it follows that $k \not= 0$ and $\sum_{j=1}^k d_j = d$.
 Since $|\nabla \hat m_n|^2 (x) = 0$ for all $x \not \in \Phi(\overline \Omega)$, we must have $z_1,\dots, z_k \in \Phi \left( \overline{\Omega}\right)$.